Audiation

 Select a line to sing (violin 1) and a line to play (violin 2) from mm.
 1-8

-Complete the Silent Study process with both lines if you have not already done so
+Complete the Silent Study (Step 2) process with both lines if you have not already done so

-Perform one line at the piano while singing another, allow your body to move expressively with the music as if you were performing on your primary instrument/voice
+Perform one line at the piano while singing another, allow your body to move expressively with flow to the music as if you were performing on your primary instrument/voice

 Switch lines, repeat this process until you can audiate both lines vividly